 "They always were respectful and grateful of our time and participation," Tiffany says.

 That kind of acknowledgment — that the team understood what it cost this family just to show up — meant more than any clinical protocol ever could.
+It is a small thing to say and a significant thing to mean.

 "We Knew We Were Not Alone"

 For families living with HD, the emotional weight is as crushing as the physical reality of the disease.
 The not-knowing.
 The watching.
 The waiting.
+The slow reckoning with what lies ahead.

 What the UC Davis team gave Tiffany's family was something no prescription can provide.